Weekend Itinerary for Galveston Island in Texas

 The Strand

-The first wooden buildings didn’t withstand the hurricanes.
-So brick or stone buildings replaced them.
-And the oldest buildings in the Strand Historic District dated back to 1850s.
+The first wooden buildings didn’t withstand the hurricanes so brick or stone buildings replaced them.
+The oldest buildings in the Strand Historic District date back to 1850s.

-Find boutique shopping like Hendley Market at 2010 Strand St. for vintage and funky finds.
-Or browse the art galleries in the area.
+It offers boutique shopping like Hendley Market at 2010 Strand St. for vintage and funky finds.
+Visitors will also find art galleries, clothing boutiques, home decor stores along with dining.

-Walk to the Saengerfest Park for the Welcome to Galveston mural and the giant chess pieces.
-And find the painted turtles, decorated by local artists along the way.
+For the Welcome to Galveston mural, visitors should walk to the Saengerfest Park along with the giant chess pieces.
+The Strand features the hand-painted turtles, decorated by local artists along the way.
 Each turtle is to rise awareness for Texas own, Kemp’s Ridley sea turtles.
-And after Hurricane Ike damaged trees sculptors shaped the trunks into tree sculptures.
+After Hurricane Ike damaged trees sculptors shaped the trunks into tree sculptures across Galveston as well.

 1877 Tall Ship Elissa and the Texas Seaport Museum